-Chart 3: MAIS 3+ casualties following a road traffic collision and PSNI reported Serious Injuries, 1999 -2016 (Northern Ireland)
+Chart 3: MAIS 3+ casualties following a road traffic collision and PSNI reported Serious Injuries, Northern Ireland 1999-2017

-Chart 4: MAIS 3+ casualties following a road traffic collision and PSNI reported Serious Injuries, 1999 -2016 (Alternate Version) (Northern Ireland)
+Chart 4: MAIS 3+ casualties following a road traffic collision and PSNI reported Serious Injuries, Northern Ireland 1999-2017 (Alternate Version - MAIS 3+ Casualties displayed on second axis)

 Charts 3 and 4 show the PSNI SIs and MAIS 3+ casualty numbers; in chart 4, the overall trends can be better compared.
-Notwithstanding the difference in the levels of SIs reported on both definitions, it is noteworthy that both series have shown an historic decrease followed by signs of levelling off in recent years.
+Notwithstanding the difference in the levels of SIs reported by each definition, it is noteworthy that both series have shown an historic decrease followed by signs of levelling off in recent years.
 The large peak seen in MAIS 3+ casualties in 2006 was echoed in the PSNI data; however, the greater variability associated with the much smaller numbers of MAIS 3+ casualties mean its peak is more pronounced.